 Our sales from services commenced during May of 2021.
 Net revenue during the year ended December 31, 2021 was comprised of \$1,142,574 of clinical staffing revenue and \$164,563 of medical communication revenue.
+Given the lingering effects of Covid-19, our customers increased reliance on existing staff through overtime and increased retention, which reduced our projected revenues.
+We expect these headwinds to subside if the macro effects normalize.
 We did not generate any revenues and had minimal expenses for the period from November 20, 2020 (inception) through December 31, 2020.